Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Discussion

 In terms of hyperparameter tuning, this study involves two key hyperparameters: the regularization parameter $\lambda$ in the unrolled framework, and the penalty parameter $\lambda_{s}$ in the loss function.
-In the proposed UnrollINR method, both $\lambda$ and $\lambda_{s}$ are designed as learnable parameters that can be dynamically updated during training.
-To determine their initial values, this study employs the Ray Tune automated hyperparameter optimization framework integrated with Optuna, using the PSNR between the reconstructed images and the ground truth as the optimization metric.
+In the proposed UnrollINR model, both $\lambda$ and $\lambda_{s}$ are treated as learnable parameters that can be dynamically updated during training.
+An early stopping strategy is employed, with training terminated after approximately 6000 iterations to prevent the parameters from converging to zero.
+To determine their initial values, the Ray Tune~\cite{liaw2018tune} automated hyperparameter optimization framework integrated with Optuna is employed to search the parameter space.
+A randomly selected dataset with fully sampled data serving as reference is used, where Ray Tune optimizes the hyperparameters based on the PSNR between the reconstructed and reference images as the evaluation metric.
 The hyperparameter search ranges are set as follows: $\lambda$ from 0.01 to 0.10 with a step size of 0.01, and $\lambda_{s}$ from 0.1 to 1.0 with a step size of 0.1.

-To evaluate the sensitivity of the proposed UnrollINR method to hyperparameters, experiments were conducted on the fastMRI knee dataset with an acceleration rate R of 10.
+To evaluate the sensitivity of the proposed UnrollINR to hyperparameters, experiments were conducted on the fastMRI knee dataset with an acceleration rate R of 10.
 In each test, while adjusting one hyperparameter, the value of the other hyperparameter remained fixed.
-The experimental results are documented in Figure. \ref{fig7}.
+The experimental results are documented in Fig. \ref{fig7}.
 By selecting appropriate initial values for the hyperparameters and incorporating an adaptive tuning strategy, a balance between data consistency and regularization can be achieved, ensuring robust reconstruction performance.